slateci/slateci.github.io/_docs/applications/development/overview.md

 * A **Kubernetes deployment** for the application.
 A Kubernetes deployment encapsulates the set of instructions that are needed to make the applications run.
-It will describe which containers need to run, how they need to be configured, requirements for network access and storage.
+It will describe which containers need to run, how they need to be configured, and requirements for network access and storage.

 * A **Helm chart** for the application.
 A Helm chart parametrizes the deployment so that multiple instances of the same application can be installed.
 It describes which